-Vice President, Product Management Tim Newlin has 15 years of experience in leadership roles at the Company.
+Vice President, Strategic Business Development Tim Newlin has 16 years of experience in leadership roles at the Company.
 In 2019 he was named Vice President, Marketing & Product Management and in 2021 his role was modified to Vice President, Product Management.
-He is responsible for all aspects of the product portfolio including appearance, functionality, performance, profitability and life cycle management; for the physical innovation, design, engineering and development of product; and for the product merchandising and messaging supporting all sales channels.
+In January 2023, Mr. Newlin was named Vice President, Strategic Business Development.
+He is responsible for innovation and leading organizational efforts to expand business models, brands, products, and sales channels.

 Prior to 2019, he was Vice President, Home Furnishings, where he provided the strategic direction for the business with full P&L responsibility and was head of the functions of Merchandising, Sales, Retail Development, and Design.
 Immediately prior, Mr. Newlin was National Sales Director, having risen through the sales channel from territory sales, regional sales management to the top position in national sales over the course of eight years.
-He has over 25 years in the furniture business.
+He has over 25 years in the residential furniture industry.